bbc/ugc-rds-macro/TestResults.md

 The following table shows the results of updating individual elements within the database template.

+NOTE: It takes approximately 20 minutes to create a new database using cloudformation.

 ### 1: Create inital database:

 The following configuration will cause the cloudformation macro to pass the template without any modification. i.e Replicate live.